vjmakers/vjmakers.github.io/projects/index.md

 ### Coffee Maker made with Recycled Lightbulbs

-{% include youtube.html id="7zwMoZgMq1k" caption="" %}
+{% include youtube.html id="7zwMoZgMq1k" caption="A quick introduction to our coffee maker project." %}

 We collaborated with Earth Watch to help to think of ways to up-recycle old electronic products.
 After brainstorming over many ideas, we settled on using old lightbulbs to up-recycle into coffee makers.
 Although forewarned of possible difficulties, we still continued with the project and forged ahead in designing a suitable prototype.
 Eventually, together with Earthwatch, we participated in the Environmental Arts Fiesta 2016 and showcased our product.
+Despite not finishing the project, we still learnt many valuable lessons in the design and undertaking of this project.

 ### Home Automation